Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Stand with Me

 At level 15, your allies share in your strength as you hold the line against impossible odds.
-Whenever you use your Hold Your Ground subclass feature by sacrificing your movement for the turn, allies within 10 feet may choose to give up their movement until the end of their next turn in order to also gain its benefit.
+Whenever you use your Hold Your Ground subclass feature by sacrificing your movement for the turn, allies within 2 tiles may choose to give up their movement until the end of their next turn in order to also gain its benefit.

 ## Together as One